wbannick/wbannick.github.io/_posts/2020-11-27-weekly_lyrics.markdown

 permalink: /posts/weekly_lyrics/
 ---

 For years music has been where I turned to for answers when life was difficult or confusing to me.
-Each week, I plan on adding a couple bars that have stuck out to me to this page.
+Each week, I plan on adding a couple lines that have stuck out to me to this page.
 I hope that people reading this can find meaning in these lyrics too.
 <br>

 ## January 01 2021